Tuna Pizza with Green Peppers

 Yes.
 That’s it.
 Is it weird that it was the last recipe in the recipe book?

 Another money saving tip is to shred your own cheese.
-I love the convenience of shredded cheese and have more than a few bags in my fridge at all times for quick and easy food prep, but block cheese is less expensive and actually melts better because it doesn’t have the anti-clumping additives that pre-shredded cheese does.
+I love the convenience of shredded cheese and have more than a few bags in my fridge, but block cheese is less expensive and actually melts better because it doesn’t have the anti-clumping additives that pre-shredded cheese does.

 Give this tuna pizza a try!
-Take your tuna salad outside the sandwich with the fun and budget-friendly tuna pizza.
+Take your tuna salad outside the sandwich with fun and budget-friendly tuna pizza.
 Top it with hot sauce if you like it hot!

 Used in this recipe: